staydecent/atom/README.md

 ### atom(reducer[, initialState])

-Creates your atom `store` that contains your application state.
+Creates your atom "store" that contains your application state.
 Returns an Object with methods for interacting with your state.

-#### reducer(state, action)
+#### reducer(action, state)

-A function that accepts `function(state, action)` and returns the potentially modified `state`.
+A function that accepts `function(action, state)` and returns the potentially modified `state`.
 You can also return a function with the signature `function(dispatch)` for performing asynchronous tasks before modifying the state.
 When your async task completes, the passed in `dispatch` function can be called with an "action" that results your reducer returning a new state.
+The param order is the opposite of Redux to accomodate currying.

 ### Store API

 #### dispatch(action)

-This calls your "reducer" with the current state and the given "action".
+This calls your "reducer" with the given "action" and the current state.

 #### subscribe(listener)